ki-tormenta/embree3Pathtracing3/embree-3.13.5/doc/src/api/rtcOccluded1M.md

 stream of `M` single rays (`ray` argument) with the scene (`scene` argument).
 The `ray` argument points to an array of rays with specified byte stride (`byteStride` argument) between the rays.
-See Section [rtcOccluded1] for a description of how to set up and trace occlusion rays.
+See Section [rtcOccluded1] for a description of how to set up and traceWithMulti occlusion rays.

 ``` {include=src/api/inc/context.md}